crespohector/welcome-to-mod-7/README.md

 ### Good Question Template

-To ensure the quickest possible response to a question you are encouraged to literally copy, paste and fill this out when asking a question in slack.
+To ensure the quickest possible response to a question, you are encouraged to literally copy, paste and fill this out when asking a question in Slack.
 The Mod 7 team may ask you to do so if it seems like it might help expedite answering your question.

 1. What feature/task are you working on? (modals, API routes, React components, Reducer, etc)
 2. Describe the problem (what are you trying to do? what is it currently doing?)
 3. What error messages do you have? (server/front-end console, *if there is one*)
 4. What have you done to debug?
 What have you searched/tried?
 (THIS IS VERY HELPFUL TO DESCRIBE)
 5. Relevant code snippets/screenshots (crop, mark-up, or explain them, but make sure that line numbers are visible)

 ---

 ## Capstone Scorecards

 All students should have access to their own scorecards.
-Inside the "capstone tab" in that Google Spreadsheet, students will fill out Student Name, Project Advisor, Application Name, Github Link, Live Link, Feature 1, Feature 2, Feature 3, Feature 4, Feature 5, and Feature 6.
+Inside the "capstone tab" in that Google Spreadsheet, students will fill out Student Name, Application Name, Github Link, Live Link, Feature 1, Feature 2, Feature 3, Feature 4, Feature 5, and Feature 6.
 Your PM will ensure that the capstone scorecard is filled out accordingly as they will be utilized for future grading purposes.

 ---